2022 United Conservative Party leadership election: Leadership contest

 The United Conservative Party leadership election process was conducted using instant-runoff voting, whereby voters may rank as many candidates as they desired and an individual is considered elected once they reached more than 50 per cent of the votes.
-With the instant-runoff format, if no candidate receives more than 50 per cent of the vote, the candidate with the lowest per cent of support is removed from the contest, and the removed candidates ballot second choices are redistributed to the remaining candidates.
+With the instant-runoff format, if no candidate receives more than 50 per cent of the vote, the candidate with the lowest per cent of support is removed from the contest, and the removed candidate's ballots are redistributed to the remaining candidates as per the voter's next marked back-up preference.
 Rick Orman, a former Progressive Conservative Association of Alberta Member of the Legislative Assembly, and unsuccessful leadership candidate in the 1992 Progressive Conservative Association of Alberta leadership election served as the returning officer, and announced the results of each ballot.

-Albertans were eligible to vote in the leadership election if they had purchased a party membership prior to August 12, 2022.
-Mail-in voting opened on September 2 and continued until October 3, 2022.
+Albertans were eligible to vote in the leadership election if they had purchased a party membership prior to August 12.
+Mail-in voting opened on September 2 and continued until October 3.

 Some did not rank all the candidates.
 By the Sixth Count, about 6000 votes had become "exhausted".
 As exhausted votes accumulated, to win, the successful candidate had to merely acquire a majority of votes still in play, not majority of total valid votes cast in the First Count.

 The total valid votes cast in the first round numbered 84,193.
 The majority required to win in the first round was 42,297.
-The lowest ranked candidate in each round was dropped, with their votes redistributed, until the sixth round when Smith's vote total exceeded 50%.
+The lowest ranked candidate in each round was dropped, with their votes redistributed, until the sixth round when Smith's vote total exceeded 50% of votes still in play, which happened to be also more than half of votes cast in the 1st Count.